 Q -“Can I break the lease if management doesn’t properly maintain the property?”

 A -The answer is that it depends.
 If the property is so poorly maintained that it is no longer tenable to live there, a tenant may be able to go into District Court under the Rent Escrow Law (and in Baltimore City, under the Warranty of Habitability) and have a judge void the lease.
 In addition, if a tenant vacates a property because of the severity of the conditions, the tenant may be able to sue the landlord for constructive eviction and have the court void the lease and give the tenant money damages.
 The remedies of Rent Escrow, Warranty of Habitability and Constructive Eviction are somewhat complicated and it is advisable to seek assistance before trying to use them in court.
 BNI, the Legal Aid Bureau (for income eligible clients), Maryland Volunteer Lawyers Service (for income eligible clients), or a private attorney may be able to provide you with more detailed information tailored to your particular situation.

-Normally, the remedy for poor maintenance is to file a complaint with the local housing inspector and/or to send a letter by certified mail to the landlord noting the items you want repaired.
-Then, if the landlord has not complied with the violation notice issued by a housing inspector, or repaired the property within a reasonable time, and if the repairs needed are substantial, it is possible to petition the court in a rent escrow process, (and/or warranty of habitability process in Baltimore City) to have the rent money placed into an escrow account until all repairs are completed.
-The Court can even order that the rent be reduced for the period of time that the landlord failed to make repairs.
+Normally, if the landlord is not maintaining the property well, you would file a complaint with the local housing inspector and send a letter by certified mail to the landlord noting the items you want repaired.
+If a housing inspector issues a violation notice, and the landlord does not fix the issue within a reasonable time, you may be able to go to court.
+If the repairs needed are substantial, you can file a rent escrow case, asking the court to let you pay the rent money into a court escrow account (not directly to the landlord) until the repairs are finished.
+In Baltimore City, you may also be able to file a warranty of habitability case.
+The court can even order that the rent be reduced for the period of time that the landlord failed to make repairs.